Part 5 of the overview of the Exodus (ch. 25-31).

 Aaron and his sons are to be consecrated with anointing oil by Moses, while clothed with these garments.
 The consecration ceremony is to proceed as follows.
 They need to get a young bull and two rams with no defects.
 Then make loaves of bread, thin cakes mixed with olive oil, and wafers spread with oil.
 All from wheat flour with no yeast, and then placed into a basket and brought to the Tabernacle entrance along with the animals.

 Now the young bull is brought to the Tabernacle entrance and sacrificed as a sin offering.
 Aaron and his sons will lay their hands on its head, and then it will be slaughtered.
 Some of its blood will go on the horns of the altar with their fingers, and the rest will be poured at the base of the altar.
-All the fat around the internal organs, the long lobe of the liver, and the two kidneys and the fat around them, will be burned on the altar.
+All the fat around the internal organs, the long lobe of the liver, the two kidneys, and the fat around them, will be burned on the altar.
 The rest of the animals will be burned outside the camp.

 Aaron and his sons will put their hands on one of the rams and slaughter it at the entrance as a burnt offering.
 Then Moses will splatter its blood against all sides of the altar.
 Then they will cut it into pieces and wash the internal organs and the legs.
 All the parts of the body are to be burned up together completely on the altar.

 Aaron’s sacred garments must be preserved for his descendants who succeed him, and they will wear them when they are anointed and ordained.
 The descendant who succeeds him as a high priest will wear these clothes for seven days as he ministers in the Tabernacle and the Holy Place.
-Moses is to take the set aside meat of the ordination ram and boil it in a sacred place.
-Then Aaron and his sons will eat this meat, along with the rest of the bread in the basket, at the Tabernacle entrance.
+Moses is to take the set-aside meat of the ordination ram and boil it in a sacred place.
+Then Aaron and his sons will eat this meat, along with the rest of the bread in the basket, at the entrance to the Tabernacle.
 Only Aaron and his sons are allowed to eat this meat and bread in their purification ceremony.
 If any of the ordination meat or bread remains until the morning, it must be burned.
 The ordination ceremony will go on for seven days.
-Each day they must sacrifice a young bull as a sin offering to purify them, then they are to cleanse the bronze altar by purifying it with anointing oil.
+Each day, they must sacrifice a young bull as a sin offering to purify themselves; then, they are to cleanse the bronze altar by anointing it with oil.
 They must purify the altar every day for seven days.
-After that, the altar will be absolutely holy, and whatever touches it will become holy.
+After that, the altar will be considered holy, and anything that touches it will also become holy.

 Exodus Chapter 30: